mjosaarinen/py-acvp-pqc/README.md

 We provide Python interface to run the NIST Reference Kyber and Dilithium implementations on a Linux system ( [Pythonnet](http://pythonnet.github.io/) is available for Mac and Windows too, but I have not tested it. ) There is also code to run tests against the static JSON-format test vectors in the ACVP-Server repo.

 Note that the NIST reference implementations absolutely should **not** be used "in production" since no attention has been paid to crucial factors such as resistance against (remote) timing attacks.
 This is simply not needed in test vector generation.
-Furthermore, the code is still "alive" and has not been officially released (AFAIK).
-However, they can be quite useful for functional testing, printing out intermediate values, etc.

 ##  Step-by-step Running Instructions